How to Add Google Analytics to WordPress

 Next, you can log in to your existing Google account if you have one, or click the Create account link to create a new Google account.

-Sign In to Your Google Account for Analytics Account
+Sign in to Google Analytics 2024

 Step 3: Create a Google Analytics Property